MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

 ## Browsers

-Browsers are essential tools that allow users to access web applications by interpreting HTML, CSS, and JavaScript.
-They serve as intermediaries between users and web content, using different rendering engines—such as Blink in Chrome and Opera, Gecko in Firefox, and Trident in Internet Explorer—to process and display pages.
+Browsers are essential applications that allow users to access web applications by interpreting HTML, CSS, and JavaScript.
+They serve as intermediaries between users and web content.
+Using different rendering engines—such as Blink in Chrome and Opera, Gecko in Firefox, and Trident in Internet Explorer, browser can process and render pages for user to view and interact with.

 <img src="assets/img/browser_icons.webp" alt="Browser Icons" style="max-width: 500px; width: auto; height: auto;">